 These are supplements that have been shown to increase testosterone levels in the body.
-Unlike the Testosterone Booster category page, which is more comprehensive, this page excludes supplements that have been shown to be ineffective.
+Unlike the Testosterone Booster category page, which is more comprehensive, this page tries to limit the recommendations to supplements that work (to a degree).

 200mg DHEA is near the upper limit of what is used to boost testosterone.
 DHEA is very well studied, and appears to boost testosterone most of the time in persons older than 40 years of age.